stellar/stellar-protocol/drafts/draft-txrep.md

 any subset of a transaction with no ambiguity.
 Because txrep takes the last value of a field, one can overwrite any previously set transaction field.
-This is convenient for scripts that may wish to tweak values in a transaction template.
+This is convenient for scripts that may wish to tweak values by appending lines to a transaction template.

 Two special cases (for keys and assets) make the output easier for humans to process by providing compatibility with other tools.

-The `._present` pseudoselector was selected to avoid conflicting with fields in the same data structure, since no field can contain the character `?`.
+The `._present` pseudoselector was selected to avoid conflicting with fields in the same data structure, since the XDR specification disallows fields that start with `_`.
 There is no similar ambiguity possible for `.len`, whose only siblings are bracketed array indices.

 ## Test Cases